An easy to use, affordable and portable system for testing eyes

 The idea for Peek was originally developed by project leader Andrew Bastawrous and Stewart Jordan during the planning of an ICEH study into posterior segment eye disease in rural Kenya.
 The logistical headaches of getting state of the art hospital based equipment to 100 different locations throughout Nakuru County provided the motivation to search for a better way.

-Peek is being developed by ICEH/LSHTM in collaboration with the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.
+Peek Vision is being developed by ICEH/LSHTM in collaboration with the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.
 The Commonwealth Eye Health Consortium (CEHC), an integrated, five-year programme of fellowships, research and technology funded by the Queen Elizabeth Diamond Jubilee Trust and co-ordinated by ICEH, is further helping to fully realise Peek through extensive development, validation studies and clinical trials and by making it a widely available, easy to use, low-cost, evidence-based tool around the world.

 Peek have launched a crowdfunding campaign to help them realise their goal of manufacturing and distributing the Peek Retina adapter.